What is Narrow AI and General AI?

 In science fiction, General AI is often depicted as machines with human-like cognition and awareness, even emotions.
 For example, characters like J.A.R.V.I.S. in Iron Man or Samantha in Her are imagined AI with human-level intelligence.
 They can converse naturally, learn new knowledge, and flexibly handle countless human requests.

-Why is creating General AI so difficult?...
+Why is Creating General AI So Difficult?

 The reason is that to have human-like intelligence, AI must integrate many complex abilities: from language understanding, image perception, logical reasoning, abstract thinking, to learning from experience and social adaptation.
 This requires breakthroughs in algorithms, massive computing power, and vast, diverse training data.